3. Architecture Overview¶

 External systems provide services that connect the IT-Wallet ecosystem to the national digital infrastructure, enabling interoperability with existing government services and data sources.

-3. Credential Storage and Management: IT-Wallet Solutions receive and manage Digital Credentials on User devices, allowing Users to control and use credentials from multiple Issuers.
+Credential Storage and Management: IT-Wallet Solutions receive and manage Digital Credentials on User devices, enabling secure Credential lifecycle management.